MOONLAPSED/holoicon/src/holo/README.md

 2. Quantum Resonance:
    - Aligns with qubit superposition and collapse
    - Potential for simulating wave function collapse in domain-trained LLM agents
+   - Can be formulated as a kind of PID + feedback control loop on high-dimensional state spaces (This is why I need to get complex number math working; eigenvectors, phase, and so on)

 3. Dual Perspectives:
    - Top-down (Radiative, Classical): Inherits from broader principles